VectorInstitute/anomaly-detection-project/tabular_anomaly_detection/README.md

 # BAF Dataset Analysis and Fraud Detection

-Welcome to this reference implementation where we embark on a comprehensive analysis of the BAF dataset and explore fraud detection in online bank account openings.
-First, we will delve into a detailed description of the [BAF dataset](https://arxiv.org/pdf/2211.13358.pdf), which centers around detecting fraudulent applications in a large consumer bank.
-Next, we will explore the methods employed to address fraud detection, taking into account both performance aspects and fairness considerations.
+Welcome to these reference implementations where we embark on a comprehensive analysis of the BAF dataset and explore fraud detection in online bank account openings.
+In `BAF-demo-1.ipynb`, we will delve into a detailed description of the [BAF dataset](https://arxiv.org/pdf/2211.13358.pdf), which centers around detecting fraudulent applications in a large consumer bank and explore machine learning-based methods employed to address fraud detection.
+In `BAF-demo-2.ipynb`, we will further dive into deep learning-based methodologies applied to the same dataset.

 ## Dataset Overview